55-LM/55-LM/README.md

 </div>
 <br/>

-I'm a third-year Computer Engineering student at Toronto Metropolitan University, passionate about the intersection of software and hardware.
-I enjoy finding creative ways to bring ideas to life.
+I'm a third-year Computer Engineering student at Toronto Metropolitan University, exploring at the intersection of software and hardware

 <!--
 ## Technical Skills